maybe-hello-world/midi-logger/README.md

 1. Install and enable the plugin.
 2. Connect a MIDI device to your computer.
-3. Press the ribbon icon in the toolbar (music note icon) to enable the MIDI Logger or use the `Enable MIDI Logger` command.
+3. Press the ribbon icon in the toolbar (music note icon) to start capture process or use the `Start capture` command.
 4. Open a new or existing document and put the cursor in the editor.
 5. Play some notes on your MIDI device.
 You should see the notes being inserted into the editor.